gen-nakamura/Voccy/README.md

   - [ ] delete the time of quota_failures
 - [ ] when the app notifies you about the test schedule
   - [ ] add time to quota_failures
-- [ ] when you open the list of flashcards
+- [ ] when you open the list of flashcards and settings (open config)
   - [x] show
   - [x] delete
   - [x] update
-- [ ] when you update the schedule test time

 ## TODO
 - [ ] 画面をどうするか